 Everyone believes fearless people have no fear.
 Well, that’s wrong.
-Everyone, no matter how fearless they may appear, experience fear.
-People with courage and bravery have the same fears as you, but, they push through it.
+Everyone, no matter how fearless they may appear, experiences fear.
+People with courage and bravery have the same fears as you, but they push through them.
 They learned how to be fearless and overcome daily fears.
-I mean, if you’re truly fearless, you’re probably a sociopath because everyone is scared of something.
-[Read: The road map to living your life with intention]

 How to be fearless